Witiko/markdown/README.md

  [tb140-slides]:       https://www.tug.org/tug2024/slides/starynovotny-markdown-themes.pdf                      "Markdown Themes in Practice"
  [tb146-preprint]:     https://www.tug.org/tug2026/preprints/starynovotny-markdown-abbrev.pdf                   "No more backtracking: Abbreviations in the Markdown package for TeX"
  [tb146-slides]:       https://docs.google.com/presentation/d/14EwnvO28mDjdkV4MiHs_HX-gYCezYw1pzmGzOfurID0/edit "No more backtracking: Abbreviations in the Markdown package for TeX"
+ [tb146-video]:        https://youtu.be/gcKV-9Z0t4g                                                             "No more backtracking: Abbreviations in the Markdown package for TeX"

  [10.5300/2016-1-4/78]:  https://www.doi.org/10.5300/2016-1-4/78  "Rendering Markdown inside TeX Documents"
  [10.5300/2020-1-2/48]:  https://www.doi.org/10.5300/2020-1-2/48  "Markdown 2.8.1: Boldly Unto the Throne of Lightweight Markup in TeX"